 In fiction, that’s not hard to do.

-She uses dating sites to find part time lovers.
+She uses dating sites to find part-time lovers.
 He’s out shopping for another victim.
 Photography is their common interest.
-Both have their respective needs met near an isolated shoreline using photography as a ruse to meet.
+Both have their respective needs met near an isolated shoreline using photography as a ruse.